CellProfiling/pipex/README.md

   - `-membrane_compactness=<optional, "squareness" of the membrane, gradation between 0.001 and 0.999>` : example -> -membrane_compactness=0.5. **OBS**: required if membrane marker is used, this instructs the watershed algorithm to try to keep a more or less (bigger value is more) square-type segmentation.
   - `-membrane_keep=<yes or no to keep segmented membranes without nuclei>` : example -> -membrane_keep=no. **OBS**: this will keep detected membrane segmentations without an underlying nuclei; useful for nuclei shapes not properly segmented by Stardist
   - `-adjust_images=<yes or no to enhance poor images>` : example -> -adjust_images=yes. **OBS**: this preprocess nuclei (and membrane if selected) images with poor contrast and/or intensity levels.
 Does not modify the original images and you can see the altered ones in the `quality\_control` sub-folder
+  - `-custom_segmentation=<optional, file path to a pre-made custom segmentation>` : example -> -custom_segmentation=/data/custom_seg.npy. **OBS**: accepts segmentations in numpy array or image mask file formats.
+This ignores all the previous segmentation parameters, using this custom segmentation for measuring the markers.
+Understand that many generated output files will not exists
   - `-measure_markers=<list of markers names before . in image files>` : example -> measure_markers=DAPI,CDH1,AMY2A,SST,GORASP2.

 - `analysis.py` : performs PIPEX broad scope analysis.
 MUST be run AFTER a segmentation.
 Uses the following parameters: